CaptainLexington/mmm/README.md

-# mmm
+# Midnight Movies Minneapolis

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Midnight Movies Minneapolis is a Clojure-backed website designed to track and disseminate information for seeing classic, foreign, artistic, independent, and obscure film on the big screen at independent theaters in the Twin Cities.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013-2016

 Distributed under the Eclipse Public License, the same as Clojure.